martsinlabs/ngx-mq/CONTRIBUTING.md

 ## Pull Requests

+> **Important:**
+> Do **not** open pull requests directly to the `main` branch.
+> The `main` branch represents the upcoming development baseline and may contain unreleased or experimental changes.

+Each published version of **ngx-mq** has its own **release branch**:

+- `1.x.x` → for Angular 16 – 18 compatible releases
+- `2.x.x` → for Angular 19 – 20 compatible releases
+- _(future majors will follow the same pattern)_

+When submitting a PR:

+1. Identify which Angular version your change applies to.
+2. Open your PR against the corresponding branch (`1.x.x`, `2.x.x`, etc.).
+3. Use `main` only if your contribution targets upcoming major features.

 Keep pull requests clear and focused. <br>
-Follow the provided template and include a concise description of your changes. <br>
+Follow the provided template and include a concise description of your changes.
-Ensure your branch is up to date before opening.